Liam Rosenior: Hull City confirm former Derby interim coach as new head coach after Shota Arveladze's exit

 Up until the end of September, Rosenior had been part of the Derby coaching staff since 2019, taking on a variety of roles - including two spells as interim manager of the Rams either side of being assistant manager to Wayne Rooney.

-Caretaker manager Andy Dawson was in temporary charge of the Hull first team, with the Championship club confirming that Dawson will remain in Hull's coaching staff under Rosenior.
+After Shota Arveladze was sacked in late September, caretaker manager Andy Dawson was in temporary charge of Hull's first team, with the Championship club confirming that Dawson will remain in Rosenior's coaching staff.

+Hull were in negotiations with Portuguese manager Pedro Martins, formerly of Olympiacos, but Ilicali announced on October 7 that the club "could not meet his demands" so moved to other targets.

+Rosenior played 161 times for Hull between 2010 and 2015, winning promotion to the Premier League in 2013 under Steve Bruce and helping the club to reach the FA Cup final a year later.